kapijadhav/kapil.github.io/README.md

 - Learning new technologies like Deep Learning, Text extraction from images and PDF, Power BI.

 ## projects
-### Developing an advanced data-driven system for mortgage Fraud detection and credit risk management.
+### Project 1: Developing an advanced data-driven system for mortgage Fraud detection and credit risk management.

 - Understand the Problem statement & Domain, and collect necessary information.
 Assist in data collection with the help of AWS S3 Bucket, start Data Analysis, Data Wrangling and Draw Conclusions.
 - perform EDA like Univariate, Multivariate analysis by Pandas, Numpy, Matplotlib, Seaborn libraries. check correlation.